PitchLog BETA

 How PitchLog Helps You Practice

-Use focused feedback and simple practice tools to make the next take more accurate.
+Use focused feedback and simple practice tools to choose the next note to practice.

 Core features

-Review pitch center, stability, and which notes ran sharp, flat, or unstable so your next rep has a clear target.
+Review pitch center, stability, and which notes were flat, sharp, or unstable so your next rep has a clear target.

-PitchLog single timeline chart showing pitch drift across multiple notes over time
+PitchLog review screen showing pitch drift across multiple notes after a take

 Hide feedback while you play

-Keep the chart out of view during long tones, scales, excerpts, or vocal work, then reveal the result afterward.
+Keep the chart out of view during vocal warmups, long tones, scales, or excerpts, then reveal the result afterward.

 PitchLog screen with pitch accuracy hidden during practice